Category Archives: Criminalising

 An Australian is mentioned, former Minister for Foreign Affairs, Alexander Downer was mentioned as involved.
 Kevin Shipp states:

 Alexander Downer, Australian Ambassador to the US gave $24 million tax dollars to Clinton foundation.
 Australian people do not know.
-He pops up in a bar approaching George George Papadopoulos to get him to admit the Trump campaign had Hillary Clinton’s emails…
+He pops up in a bar approaching George Papadopoulos to get him to admit the Trump campaign had Hillary Clinton’s emails…

 This video presentation is very alarming given the power of US politics and implications for World Peace if out of control with no checks and balances.
 Their influence on other countries, including Australia, impacts political decisions, budget’s, military spending, welfare, trade deals and other illegal activities.
 It sets a standard for covering up illegal activity and the use of secrecy clearances to block government oversight on their activities.
 It is a complex and informative discussion.